Forms and Registration

 - Know the land ownership.

 - Respect the land and others using it.
-Follow the Generally Allowed Uses requirements when harvesting.
+Follow the Generally Allowed Uses (PDF) requirements when harvesting.

 - Maintain required records, timely submit required reports, and pay fees.

-There are many commercially available publications that will assist you in identifying plants and other products.
-The University Extension Service also supplies resources.
-DNR published the Alaska Non-Timber Forest Products Harvest Manual to assist you with products that can be harvested, harvest protocols, quantity limits, seasonal restrictions, and selected references.
-The manual is available online at http://dnr.alaska.gov/mlw/ntfp/pdf/soa_ntfp_harvestmanual_04022008.pdf and through the local DNR offices.
+Many commercial publications are available to assist you in identifying plants and other products.
+The University of Alaska Fairbanks’ Extension Service also supplies resources.
+DNR published the Alaska Non-Timber Forest Products Harvest Manual (PDF) to assist you with products that can be harvested, harvest protocols, quantity limits, seasonal restrictions, and selected references.